stealthllama/pandump/README.md

 - licdump.py: Dump Panorama licensing for managed devices into CSV formatted output

 ## Features
+- Policy output reflects resultant set of pre, local, post, and default rules
-- Support for .panrc tags
+- Support for .panrc tags and API key mapping
 - Interactive password prompt if not supplied in command line arguments
-- Output to stdout or file
+- Displays results to sys.stdout if no output file is specified

 ## Installation
 ```